jstnrme77/scalerrs-portal/progress.md

 - ✅ Improved spacing between containers and cards in UI elements
 - ✅ Updated notification icons to use exclamation points in circles
 - ✅ Reorganized UI navigation elements for better usability
-- ✅ Removed TopNavBar space from Get Started page
+- ✅ Removed TopNavBar space from all pages except the home page
 - 🔄 Refining responsive behavior on smaller screens
 - 🔄 Improving accessibility features